joriskes/quiz/README.md

 Password: `Admin123`

-## Tables / strapi collections
+## Strapi setup
-Up for debate
+Content-types:
-- `quiz` A quiz (bag of questions)
+- `Quiz` A quiz (bag of questions), a quiz can be played
-- `quiz-question` A question part of the quiz
+- `Question` The base question part, not containing any specific question type values

-- `quiz-question-answer` Optional answers for questions (multiple choice options)
+Components:
-- `quiz-page (tussenpaginas)` A questionless content page somewhere in the quiz
+- `Question-types`
-- `game` A quiz in progress
+  - `QuestionMultipleChoice` multiple choice question type
-- `game-player` A single player inside of a game
+  - `QuestionOpen` open question type

 ## Developer notes
 `/data/data.db` is the location of the database for strapi.
 It is intentionally part of the github project